Blackpenguin46/SamOakes-README.md/README.md

-Hi, My name is Sam Oakes
+My name is Sam Oakes
 I'm currently pursuing a B.S. in cybersecurity at Sacred Heart University I am also a Division wrestler and founder of the cybersecurity club here at school while working part-time in as an Audio Visual Junior Engineer
 I plan on working in GRC for cybersecurity and recently acquired my CC certification from ISC2